bbrowaros/max_cube_domoticz/README.md

 this integration was written to work with Home Assistant but using this library and logic from original EQ3_MAX I was able to maintain the operation of my EQ-3 MAX integration with domoticz.
 This is a temporary solution and I'm working on creating a plugin to Domoticz.
 Don't know if this will be created.
 For now I'm publishing this script to help anyone who has problems with EQ3_MAX and Domoticz integration based on LUA.

+**Note: this script was tested only on Linux and is only integrating a Thermostat as I've got only this devices in my setup**

 ## Prereq:

 EQ-3 Max cube needs to be connected to your network and thermostat paired.
 There is no logic for a room division but we are relaying on naming convention (like in original script created in lua for domoticz).
 When you pair devices with cube please name them with:<br />